FLL and HWO Background

 For cruise passengers, a short two-mile ride to Port Everglades.
 Even the Port of Miami is less than an hour away.

 An onsite Rental Car Center (RCC) offers 12 car rental companies and more than 5,400 rental cars.
 The RCC is a short walk from Terminal 1 or you can take a shuttle ride from the other terminals.

 What North Perry Airport Offers You

-- Private and charter aircraft operators offering a full range of services such as aircraft refueling, repairs, catering, and flight planning facilities.
+- Private and charter aircraft operators offer a full range of services such as aircraft refueling, repairs, catering, and flight planning facilities.